 Linked to First Light’s themes of time and tide, the year-round programme will include a winter fair, Easter celebration and late summer bank holiday event, all with music and cultural activity, food and drink traders and a range of local producers.
 There will also be regular ticketed events targeted at a Lowestoft audience, that by the end of the project would take place monthly.
 Linked to and promoted by the First Light Festival brand, the pitch fees, drinks commission and ticket income from the year-round events will increase so that by 2027 they will be self-sustaining.

-This project will support an annual First Light Festival that will embed cultural growth by supporting year-round activities that promote and utilise local cultural assets including the seafront, Historic Quarter, Cultural Quarter, and the Ness Park.
+This project will support an annual First Light Festival that will embed cultural growth by supporting year-round activities that promote and utilise local cultural assets including the seafront, Historic Quarter, Station Quarter, and Cultural Quarter.

 The Lowestoft Heritage Action Zones are heritage-led regeneration projects which use the historic environment to stimulate economic, social and cultural growth.